-This document interprets The Faculty Manual of Saint Louis University and applies its contents to the College of Arts & Sciences.
+This document interprets The Faculty Manual of Saint Louis University and applies its contents to the College of Arts and Sciences.
 The document discusses criteria for promotion and tenure for tenure-track faculty, types of evidence needed to support a case for promotion and tenure, and the process to be followed in a promotion and tenure case.
-All faculty members seeking promotion and/or tenure in the College of Arts & Sciences are subject to these procedures.
+All faculty members seeking promotion and/or tenure in the College of Arts and Sciences are subject to these procedures.
 Promotion of non-tenure track faculty is discussed in section 6.

 Each department contributes uniquely to the mission of the College, and each faculty member contributes uniquely to the mission of the Department.
 Each department in the College will develop specific criteria for tenure and promotion.
 The College's Rank, Tenure, and Sabbatical Committee must approve these criteria.

 2.1 Criteria for Tenure and Promotion to Associate Professor